Mount Snow: Trails

 Mount Snow is made up of four separate mountain areas: Main Face, North Face, Sunbrook, and Carinthia.
 The Main Face can be divided into smaller areas named after its main chairlifts. including Sundance, Ego Alley, Grand Summit, and Canyon.
 At the base of Main Face is the "Launch Pad", a learning area adjacent to the main base area's clock tower and ski school.
 There is also a learning area by the Sundance Lodge.
 The North Face, fittingly located to the north of Main Face, is home to some of Mount Snow's most advanced terrain, including its only double-black diamond, Ripcord.
 Opposite of the North Face on the southern face of the mountain, is Sunbrook which offers scenic trails.
-Carinthia is home to the biggest terrain park in the east; with 11 terrain parks, 125+ features, a mini-pipe and a superpipe with18-foot walls.
+Carinthia is home to the biggest terrain park in the east; with 11 terrain parks, 125+ features, a mini-pipe and a superpipe with 18-foot walls.
 The parks range from expert to beginner-level features.